Yes, follow this link and in the comments provide your mailing address.

 For a quote on a custom piece please visit our CUSTOM page where you can choose what type of customizing you would like and submit photos.
 For Photos we prefer multiple angles in good light (with no flash if possible) so that we can have as much visual information on the piece as possible.
 If you don't have photos a sketch and description will do.
 Please tell us if you are seeking a piece that is as exact as possible or work that is simply inspired by the original as this will affect design costs and what type of source material we require to create a 3-D computer model.
 Once the quote is approved we will confirm all the final details of quantity, dimension, wood type etc. When the 3-D model is complete we will send multiple views of the 3D model for your approval before we carve your custom piece.

 All of our products are available in nearly any wood.
 Our standard offerings are Alder, Cherry, Red Oak, Maple, Mahogany(African Sapele) and Walnut, European Beech is used for paint and stain grade, however for paint grade we may substitute for any non-porous wood above.
 As wood is a living resource, color and grain may vary.
 Heartwood Carving is committed to the use of sustainable wood and to providing our clients with high quality FAS graded stocks that have been hand selected at our facility.

 Each wood species will behave differently under different lighting conditions and may age and change with exposure to light and moisture.
 We encourage you to examine some hardwoods from your local supplier before making your final selection.
-If our product will be placed on or near other wood using the same wood type is best, but if you are staining using a wood in a similar color family may work especially if you are using a dark stain.
+If our product will be placed on or near other wood then using the same wood type is best, but if you are staining then using a wood in a similar color family usually works fine and works even better if you are using a dark stain.

 Can I provide my own wood for you to carve?